batstyx/evemon-alpha-skill-plans/README.md

 Download zip of latest version [here](https://github.com/batstyx/evemon-alpha-skill-plans/releases/latest)

-These plans are based on characters generated using the Blank Character Generator tool in EVEMon and then populated using the [csv](Alpha%20Skills.csv) generated from the [Clone States - The Next Steps](https://community.eveonline.com/news/dev-blogs/clone-states-the-next-steps/) dev blog.
+These plans are based on characters generated using the Blank Character Generator tool in EVEMon and then populated using the [csv](Alpha%20Skills.csv) generated from the [Clone States - The Next Steps](https://community.eveonline.com/news/dev-blogs/clone-states-the-next-steps/) dev blog and [updated for reality](https://github.com/batstyx/evemon-alpha-skill-plans/pull/11).

 - [All](Alpha%20Skills%20-%20All.xml)
 - by Group